31st Infantry Division (United States)

 The 31st Chemical Brigade is an Army National Guard CBRN brigade.
-The brigade was reduced in sized from a division in 1973 when it became the headquarters of the 31st Armored Brigade.
+The brigade was reduced in size from a division in 1973 when it became the headquarters of the 31st Armored Brigade.
 The brigade traces its lineage back to the 31st Infantry Division ("Dixie"), active almost continuously from 1917 to 1968.
 It was made up of Alabama, Florida, Georgia, Louisiana, Michigan, Illinois, and Mississippi personnel at various points in its existence.
 The division saw battle in both World War I and World War II.
 It was mobilized during the Korean War but not sent overseas.

 Organized in 1917 during World War I from the national guardsmen of Alabama, Florida, and Georgia, the division deployed to France in September 1918, arriving weeks before the Armistice of 11 November that ended the war.
 In France, it was reduced to a cadre and most of its troops used to provide replacements for units already in France.
 It returned to the United States in December and was demobilized in January 1919.

 The 31st was reorganized in 1923 with national guardsmen from Alabama, Florida, Louisiana, and Mississippi.
 It was mobilized in 1940 during World War II, and spent several years training in the United States.
 In 1944 it was sent to the South-West Pacific Area, fighting in the New Guinea campaign and in the Battle of Mindanao.
 After the end of the war the division was demobilized in December 1945.

 In 1946, the 31st was reactivated with Alabama and Mississippi units.
 Mobilized during the Korean War, the division served stateside at Camp Atterbury and Camp Carson.
 The 31st was demobilized in 1954 and reorganized in Alabama and Mississippi.
 During the height of the Civil rights movement, Mississippi elements of the division were called up to restore order during the Ole Miss riot of 1962, while Alabama elements were Federalized to ensure school integration during 1963 and to keep order during the Selma to Montgomery marches of 1965.
 In 1968 the division was eliminated, with its units becoming part of the 30th Armored Division.